22 April is International Earth Day

 Whether it’s small personal changes or prioritising sustainable outcomes in business, having an Earth Day event will strengthen your commitment to the environment – and ICMI has a fantastic range of speakers to inspire and inform.

-Our team has picked some of the most sought-after speakers in the fields of environment, climate change & the future below, but you can find our full range below:
+Below are some of the most sought-after speakers in the fields of environment, climate change and sustainability.

 Ronni Kahn AO